 Education loans are only one of the many possible sources of funding to cover the cost of your Tuck education.
 Eligibility varies for each of these loan programs as do rates, terms of repayment, and annual/aggregate loan maximums.
 International students can maximize their options by identifying a U.S. cosigner with positive credit history.

 Tuck adheres to the Code of Conduct policy as established by the Higher Education Opportunity Act.

-Tuck offers funding options for international citizens attending Tuck.
-The programs do not require a U.S. co-borrower and offer very competitive terms.
-The maximum amount is determined by a needs analysis using the information provided by the student and may vary by individual.
-International students can borrow up to the cost of tuition and mandatory fees less other aid for the two years at Tuck.
-Our goal in providing the programs is to supplement the student’s others financial resources.
+Tuck offers funding options for international citizens attending our MBA program.
+The program does not require a U.S. co-signer and offers competitive terms.
+A student is eligible to borrow up to $85,760 annually as determined by a needs analysis using the information provided on the international financial aid application.
+Our goal in providing the program is to supplement the student’s other financial resources.
 International students should also investigate all sources of funding from within their home country including government and private scholarships and loans.
 International students may also be eligible for other types of loans if they have a U.S. cosigner with positive credit history.

-Private educational loans are available to U.S. citizens and permanent residents who have positive credit history, and to international students with a creditworthy U.S. cosigner.
-A student’s current aggregate indebtedness may also be considered when determining eligibility.
+U.S based Private Education Loans are available to U.S. citizens and permanent residents who have positive credit history, and to international students with a creditworthy U.S. cosigner.
+Other private education loan options may be available in non-U.S. countries.
 If you decide to pursue a private loan, you must apply directly through the lender.
-Loan terms may vary widely between lenders and loan programs.
-Students have the right to borrow from any lender who participates in student lending.
-International students borrowing private educational loans in their country will have different terms and requirements.

 All rates and terms are subject to change without notice.